Seminars and Events

 First- and second-year students in the Bioinformatics pathway and the Biophysics and Chemistry and Chemical Biology Graduate Programs participate in a weekly joint journal club.
 In the course of the year each student presents one journal article outside of his or her immediate study.
 These seminars are open to faculty members and other interested colleagues.
 This activity serves two purposes, both broadening the interests of students and giving them the opportunity for oral presentations.

-The Bioinformatics pathway, the Biophysics Graduate Program, and the Chemistry and Chemical Biology Graduate Program (BBC) hold an annual joint retreat in Monterey, California.
+The Bioinformatics pathway, the Biophysics Graduate Program, the Chemistry and Chemical Biology Graduate Program, and the Pharmaceutical Sciences and Pharmacogenomics Graduate Program (QBC) hold an annual joint retreat in Monterey, California.
 The retreat spans two days and focuses on faculty research talks and a poster session.
-The retreat is typically held in December.
-Our next retreat takes place November 19 and 20, 2015.
+The retreat is typically held in fall quarter.
+The retreat for 2020 has been canceled.